 Non-profits are governed by the Non-profit Corporations Act in Saskatchewan, which is administrated by the Information Services Corporation (ISC).
 The Public Legal Education Association of Saskatchewan (PLEA) provides a comprehensive information package, called Non-Profit Organizations, which provides a good overview of the basic aspects of the Act.

 There are two types of non-profit corporations: membership and charitable.
 Membership corporations carry on activities that are primarily for the benefit of its members.
 Charitable corporations, while they still may have members, carry on activities that primarly benefit the public, and must designate themselves as a charity when they incorporate.
-To receive charitable status, an organization must follow certain procedures and meet particular criteria listed in the federal Income Tax Act (ITA), and determine its designation as a charitable organization, public foundation or private foundation, before it can qualify for tax benefits and issue receipts for gifts received by donors.
+To receive charitable status, an organization must follow certain procedures and meet particular criteria listed in the federal Income Tax Act (ITA).
+It must determine its designation as a charitable organization, public foundation or private foundation, before it can qualify for tax benefits and issue receipts for gifts received by donors.

 Why should a non-profit organization incorporate?
 When a non-profit incorporates, it becomes a legal entity, similar to an individual.
 It permits transactions to be performed in the name of the organization, reducing liability to individuals and ensuring continuity.

 Advantages to incorporating include: limited liability to the members and directors; access to government/agency grants; ownership of property regardless of membership change; ability to bring legal action; and continuity of the organization over time even with membership changes.